Hereditary Factor X Deficiency Is a Rare Bleeding Disorder that Affects About 1 in a Million People1,2

 Use of plasma-derived factor X concentrate in neonates and infants with congenital factor X deficiency.

-Bleeds due to factor X deficiency can result in permanent impairment or mortality in neonates
+ICH due to factor X deficiency can result in permanent impairment or mortality in neonates4

 SEVERE